STEP 5: Peer-to-Peer Feedback Discussion

 Re: STEP 5: Peer-to-Peer Feedback Discussion

-by Laine Beyer -
+by Laine Martinez -

 I also think you make a good point.
 Starting small and working up to giving quality feedback needs to be taught and practiced.